 As Genikes Insurance is operating into an evolving insurance landscape and digital transformation is one of its strategic pillars.
-During 2021, Company implemented and delivered a number of planned digital transformation projects that will modernise the services to be provided to customers and business partners.
+During 2022, Company implemented and delivered a number of planned digital transformation projects that will modernise the services to be provided to customers and business partners and will allow for internal efficiencies.